4lbertoC/mirrordelivery/README.md

 #### Game loop
 The game loop uses requestAnimationFrame, and is divided in the three phases of input processing, state update and rendering.
-You can find it at the bottom of the file, and that's basically the entry point to the entire code.
+You can find it at the bottom of the file.
+The entry point to the entire code is the function start() that is called inside the onload callback of the image file.

 #### Build
 To build the package, just run `build.sh`